-- Little Italy Restaurant – the closest café is about 700m further up the esplanade from town.
-Justifiably popular for pasta, steaks and seafood, as well as the extensive wine list and delicious desserts.
-8-minute walk.
+- Little Italy Restaurant – The closest café is about 700m further up the esplanade from town.
+Justifiably popular for pasta, steaks, and seafood, as well as the extensive wine list and delicious desserts.

-And it’s only about 800m to the town centre:
+And it’s only about 800m to the town center:

-- Friends Café – very popular, if only for the free Wi-Fi.
-Claims to have the ‘best coffee in town’, but also an impressive range of meals.
+- Friends Café – Very popular, if only for the free Wi-Fi.
+Claims to have the ‘best coffee in town’, as well as an impressive range of meals.
 Easy to find at a corner on the main street, Taufa’ahau Road.
-10-minute walk.

-- Reload Bar Tonga (862 2383) – virtually the only bar in town, with happy hours, locally-brewed beers, DJs and meals.
+- Reload Bar Tonga – Virtually the only bar in town, with happy hours, locally-brewed beers, DJs, and meals.
 Opposite the Friends Café.
-10-minute walk.

-- Marco’s Pizza Pasta (22144) – hard to find in a side-street (Unga Road) 2 blocks back southeast of Friends Café.
-Also, fish, grills, salads and tasty desserts with a relaxed garden seating and live music on weekends.
-14-minute walk.
+- Marco’s Pizza Pasta – Hard to find in a side street (Unga Road) 2 blocks southeast of Friends Café.
+Also, fish, grills, salads, and tasty desserts with a relaxed garden seating and live music on weekends.

-- Enjoy Café (887 8098) – convivial, with street-side seats.
-Serves cakes, coffee, all-day breakfast and substantial meals.
+- Enjoy Café – Convivial, with street-side seats.
+Serves cakes, coffee, all-day breakfast, and substantial meals.
 In the backstreets, on Railway Road, 1 block south of the main thoroughfare, Taufa’ahau Road.

-- Market or Grocery: Nothing within walking distance.
-The town centre, 800m away, has a few supermarkets and a produce and souvenir market.
+Nothing within walking distance.
+The town center, 800m away, has a few supermarkets and a produce and souvenir market.

 ‘Taxis’ (actually shared minibuses) ply the esplanade.
 Wave one down and negotiate a fare.